hausdorff/davidbalbert.github.com/_posts/2013-10-06-twitters-ipo-in-simple-terms.md

 Depending on where you stand on these metrics, you will either agree or disagree that a capital injection will give Twitter the leverage they need to pursue the high-impact growth opportunities.
 In either event, there is certainly no shortage of problems they will probably need to solve:

-* Twitter is not a profitable company, -- they lost $69 million in the first 6 months of 2013.
+* Twitter is *not* a profitable company -- they lost $69 million in the first 6 months of 2013.
 An injection of capital is going to need to produce a sharp upward inflection in revenue, eventually.
-(Their $315 acquisition of MoPub, an advertising firm, is a step in the right direction -- but it's worth wondering what their plan overall is.)
+(Their $315 acquisition of MoPub, an advertising firm, is a step in the right direction, but it's worth wondering what their plan overall is.)
-* In America, they make $2 per 1000 views.
+* In America, they make about $2 per 1000 views.
 But outside America, they make just $0.30 per 1000 views.
 In their own documents they admit that capitalizing on foreign markets could require very serious consumption of resources.
 This is worrying in the long term because 300 million people live in the US, while 6 billion people live elsewhere.
+So, what is their plan for real growth?
-* They are arguably much better suited to mobile than Facebook -- and mobile is the place where Facebook is decidedly not dominant.
+* They are arguably much better suited to mobile than Facebook -- important because mobile is the place where Facebook is decidedly not dominant, and may actually never be dominant.
 How, if at all do they plan to exploit this?
 Especially abroad.

 There are more issues like these, of course -- you could go on for hours talking about them.
-But the point is not that these issues can't be defeated, but that it would be harder to do so without the capital Twitter is asking for.
+But the point is not that these issues can't be defeated, but that it would be *much* harder to do so without the capital Twitter is asking for.
 So the question for Twitter is, can they afford to ask for the money now?
-Personally, it's hard for me to see how they can *not* afford to ask now.
+Given the timing, it's hard for me to see how they can *not* afford to ask now.

 ## Conclusions
 Overall I'd say that things are looking good for Twitter.
 There is the usual air of uncertainty that comes with social media, a notoriously fickle and tempestuous niche in tech.
 But, it's hard to imagine Twitter could have expected a more fortuitous time to file.